Mootisma/BooTao2/README.md

 A weapon that mimicks Kafka (HSR)\
 A weapon that mimicks Kafka (AK)\
 A weapon that mimicks Absinthe\
-A weapon that mimicks La Pluma
+A weapon that mimicks La Pluma\
+A weapon that mimicks Kroos

 ## Todo
 Surtr\